14islands/js-breakpoints/readme.md

 }
 ```

+A simple example of how the matching works can be found here: https://github.com/archive/breakpoints/blob/master/share-between-css-and-javascript/index.html

 The matching in the Javascript is done on **initialization**, **onresize** and **onorientationchange** events.
 There is a few milliseconds delay when matching on resize and orientation change to make sure matching is not done to multiple times.

-A simple example of how the matching works can be found here: https://github.com/archive/breakpoints/blob/master/share-between-css-and-javascript/index.html

 ### Limitations

 There can only one breakpoint active per DOM element.
 If DOM elements have multiple breakpoints, only the most specific media query will fire the associated Javascript handler.

-Not standard compliance.
+This approach is not standard compliance.
 Using the content attribute to host data is not a standard way to use it.
 Using the html5 data attribute would be much nicer if it was possible to change that with CSS.

 ## Breakpoint Model Object